About Steve Chazin

 I write about AI at stevechazin.com and on my weekly newsletter, Tomorrow, Explained.
 I make videos at youtube.com/@skytechio.
 I share insights on X (Twitter) and LinkedIn.

-My content is free because I believe this knowledge should be accessible to everyone.
-Not just people who can afford conferences or consultants.
-Not just people with computer science degrees.
+All of my content is free.
+I believe this knowledge should be accessible to everyone - not just people who can afford conferences or consultants ana not just people with computer science degrees.

-Because AI is going to reshape work, creativity, healthcare, education, and daily life whether we're ready or not.
-The question isn't whether it happens.
-The question is whether we help people adapt faster than technology changes.
+Because AI will reshape work, creativity, healthcare, education, and daily life whether we're ready or not.
+The only real question is whether people adapt faster than technology changes.

-I've been around long enough to see every major technology shift trigger fear.
-The internet was going to destroy privacy.
-Calculators were going to destroy thinking.
-Email was going to kill communication.
-Smartphones were going to ruin an entire generation.
+Every major technology shift trigger fear.
+The internet would destroy privacy.
+Calculators would destroy thinking.
+Email would kill communication.
+Smartphones would ruin a generation.

-And yet, here we are.
-Connected, informed, and empowered in ways previous generations couldn't imagine.
+And yet, here we are - more connected, informed, and empowered than ever.

 AI will be the same.
 Yes, it will disrupt jobs.
 Yes, it raises ethical questions.
-Yes, we need to be thoughtful about how we deploy it.
+Yes, it demands thoughtful deployment.

 But it will also cure diseases, personalize education, eliminate drudgery, and unlock human potential in ways we can't yet imagine.

-I choose to focus on that future.
-Not because I'm naive, but because I've watched technology empower billions of people over the past three decades.
+I focus on that future.
+Not out of naïveté, but because I've watched technology empower billions of people over the past three decades.
 This time won't be different.
-It'll just be faster.
+It will just be faster.

 Let's Talk

-I'm building a speaking career around AI for everyday people.
-If you're looking for someone who can explain complex technology in plain language, who has the credentials to back it up, and who genuinely believes in the optimistic future AI can create, let's connect.
+I’m building a speaking career around AI for everyday people.
+If you’re looking for someone who can explain complex technology in plain language - and has the credentials to back it up - let’s connect.

-Subscribe to my newsletter Tomorrow, Explained at stevechazin.com and join me in exploring this remarkable moment in history.
+Subscribe to Tomorrow, Explained at stevechazin.com and join me in exploring this remarkable moment.

 Welcome to the Digital RenAIssance.